or the first three decades of the twentieth century, the fabled

 a private art gallery where Luisa housed more than one hundred

 and thirty images of herself.
-More than once, she summered on Capri at the famous Villa San Michele where she startled even the most bohemian of the island's residents with a thoroughly non-conformist lifestyle.
-During these glorious times, Casati included among her associates such luminaries as Jean Cocteau; Serge Diaghilev, impresario of the Ballets Russes; literary saloneuse Natalie Barney; artist and theatrical designer Christian Bérard; eccentric composer Lord Berners; art deco painter Tamara de Lempicka; and Ronald Firbank, the stylishly satirical novelist and playwright.
+She summered on Capri at the famous Villa San Michele where she startled even the most bohemian of the island's residents with a thoroughly non-conformist lifestyle.
 Even so, although the masquerade balls given and the paintings commissioned seemed endless, Luisa's fortunes were not.

-1930, Casati had amassed a debt of twenty-five million U.S. dollars.
+1930, Casati had amassed a debt the equivalent of twenty-five million U.S. dollars.

 Unable to satisfy countless creditors, her personal possessions